CAPLTER/caplter-research-protocols/ADP/ADP_Field_Protocol.md

 Last updated February 2017

 One collector is currently operating on the roof of the Life Science-A building on campus (LSA).
-A key is in the top right drawer of the lab desk in LSA 311 (Grimm Lab) and is labeled "Roof" with green tape.
+A key is located in GWC681 in the desk drawer and is labeled "LSA Roof" with white lab tape.

 ### **Supplies:**